 - The mission of the University of New Mexico Valencia Campus is to provide community residents with lifelong educational opportunities in order to better prepare them to actively participate in the world as productive, responsible and creative individuals.
 The Valencia Campus, a branch college of UNM, is an open-access, student-centered institution which offers a variety of associate degrees, certificate and credential programs.
 Our courses provide basic skills, transfer credits, technical career training and non-credit community education.

-- The teacher population of 82 teachers has grown by 5% over five years.
+The teacher population of 82 teachers has stayed relatively flat over five years.